Bit-Apps-Pro/bit-integrations/readme.txt

 <strong>no-code automation plugin for WordPress, enabling flawless workflows with webhooks, WooCommerce, CRM, LMS, Zapier and more | Best Automation Plugin for WordPress.</strong>

-Automate your WordPress workflow with **Bit Integrations**: the all-in-one plugin for sending data authomatically to WooCommerce, form builders, CRM, LMS, bookings, spreadsheets, [**webhooks**](https://webhook.is/difference-between-webhook-and-api), social media, email marketing and automation platforms like Zapier and others.
+Automate your WordPress workflow with **Bit Integrations**: the automation plugin for sending data authomatically to WooCommerce, form builders, CRM, LMS, bookings, spreadsheets, webhooks, social media, email marketing and automation platforms like Zapier and others.
 No technical knowledge needed.
 Automate tasks across 280+ platforms effortlessly.

-You can see below what WPTuts say about **Bit Integrations**
+**Easy WordPress Automation with Bit Integrations – by WPTuts**

 https://youtu.be/hgMkLvV-r6k